Deidre Fominaya Bacco President

-Andra Prewett holds a Bachelor of Music degree in Viola Performance from Lawrence University.
-Ms. Prewett toured nationally for three years playing fiddle with her band, Tin Horse, which lead her to move to Tennessee in 2010.
-She has since build up a private studio of over 30 violin and viola students.
 Originally from Chicago, she has performed with the Green Bay Symphony Orchestra, the Oshkosh Symphony Orchestra, and various theater companies and rock bands throughout the Midwest.
-She is the Director of the Franklin Suzuki Academy in Franklin, TN.
+Ms. Prewett is a seasoned improviser and worked as a freelance fiddler upon moving to Nashville, TN in 2010.
 She has completed long-term teacher training with Ed Kreitman at the Western Springs School of Talent Education, and Carol Smith at the Blair School of Music.
 Her principal teachers include Matthew Michelic, Peter Slowik, Roland Vamos, and Li-Kuo Chang.

 Christia Chambers Member At-Large